 To address this limitation, Stanford researchers set out to explore perovskite LEDs, or PeLEDs, a more cost-effective and easier-to-produce alternative.
 Through their experiments, they managed to enhance the brightness and efficiency of PeLEDs significantly.
 However, an unexpected setback occurred – the lights began to fizzle out within minutes.
 This outcome highlighted the intricate trade-offs that must be thoroughly understood when working with these materials.

-Dan Congreve, an assistant professor of electrical and the senior author of the research paper published in Device on August 1, emphasized the significance of their progress in comprehending the degradation issue.
+Dan Congreve, an assistant professor of electrical engineering and the senior author of the research paper published in Device on August 1, emphasized the significance of their progress in comprehending the degradation issue.
 The crucial question now is whether they can find a way to mitigate the degradation while retaining the improved efficiency.
 Congreve is hopeful that overcoming this hurdle will pave the way for a viable commercial solution, ultimately revolutionizing the LED industry.

 The promises and pitfalls of perovskites